turpault/proxy/doc/ENHANCED_STATISTICS.md

 2. **Route Matching**: Requests are categorized as matched or unmatched based on route configuration
 3. **Data Retention**: Old data is automatically cleaned up after 90 days
 4. **Route Sync**: Route configurations are automatically synced to the database
+5. **Schema Versioning**: Database schema is automatically versioned and migrated when needed

 ### Manual Configuration
 ```yaml